Purpose and Policies of The Principia

 1. All obligations incurred by or due to Principia should be met promptly and fully.
 Principia students and employees are expected to meet their obligations honestly and in a timely manner.
 Business practices at Principia should be based on Principle and guided by the Golden Rule.

-2. Any organized activity associated with Principia and carried on in the interests of Principia must exist only as authorized by The Principia Corporation.
+1. Any organized activity associated with Principia and carried on in the interests of Principia must exist only as it is authorized by The Principia Corporation.